akh1lbokka/cse15l-lab-reports/LabReport4.md

 Here is the output of what happened when I ran the test method for the implementation I reviewed.
 It didn't pass.
 <img width="1058" alt="Screen Shot 2022-02-25 at 12 09 21 AM" src="https://user-images.githubusercontent.com/97696757/155678919-72565607-a6c3-4c1a-809b-ded780b490f5.png">

+Yes, I think it is possible for a quick fix for this code snippet.
+We could write a code that looks for a backtick pair, and parses that substring for links.
+If a pair is not found, ignore the backtick and go on with the getLinks code.

 ## Second Snippet
 Here is the Screenshot of the Expected Output of the second code snippet, on CommonMark